iremsuozdemir/DSA210/README.md

 The dataset does not account for visa-free agreements (e.g., Schengen Visa).
 External factors such as COVID-19 travel restrictions may distort recent visa statistics.
 Future work could incorporate economic indicators (GDP, exchange rates) to refine insights on tourism demand.

+# Project Phase 2 : EDA, and Hypothesis Testing

+# Data Cleaning and Preprocessing

+- Merged datasets on Country (standardized case/whitespace).
+- Converted Safety and Cost of Living into ordinal numeric levels:
+- Low = 1, Medium = 2, Medium-High = 3, High = 4
+- Converted tourist counts from strings (e.g., "14 million") to numeric format.
+- Dropped rows with missing or malformed critical values.

+# Exploratory Data Analysis (EDA)

+- Histogram: Visa Refusal Rates o Right-skewed distribution o Most countries have low refusal rates, indicating generally lenient visa policies.
+- Scatter Plot: Visa Refusal Rate vs. Tourist Volume o Weak negative trend observed. o Higher refusal rates tend to correspond with fewer tourists. o Outliers present, but general pattern supports hypothesis.
+- Correlation Heatmap
+o Weak correlation between visa refusal rate and tourist volume (~ -0.02) o Stronger correlations among visa metrics (e.g., issued vs. not issued)

+# Summary of EDA Visual Findings:

+• Countries with low visa refusal rates tend to receive more tourists.
+• Most countries exhibit moderate to low visa refusal rates.
+• Tourist volume is moderately influenced by cost and safety but these are not dominant standalone predictors.
+• Visa issuance and refusal metrics are highly internally correlated, confirming data consistency.

+# Hypothesis Testing

+• Performed a two-sample t-test:
+- Group 1: Countries with high visa refusal rates (above median)
+- Group 2: Countries with low refusal rates (below median)

+• Hypotheses:
+- Null Hypothesis (H₀): There is no significant diXerence in tourist volumes between countries with high and low visa refusal rates.
+- Alternative Hypothesis (H₁): Countries with lower visa refusal rates have significantly higher tourist volumes.

+• Results:
+- T-statistic = -17.14
+- P-value = 1.03e-65

+• Interpretation:
+- The diXerence in tourist volume is statistically significant.
+- Countries with lower visa refusal rates attract significantly more tourists.

+# Key Insights

+- Visa policy is a statistically significant factor influencing tourism.
+- While not the only driver, more open visa regimes are associated with higher tourist inflow.
+- Clean preprocessing and categorical normalization were essential for valid statistical inference.
+- Visual patterns (e.g., scatter plots and histograms) further support statistical findings.
+- Technologies Used
+• Python: Pandas, NumPy, Matplotlib, Seaborn, SciPy
+• Environment: Jupyter Notebook

+# Limitations and Future Work
+• This project does not account for visa-free agreements like the Schengen Zone, which may distort the relationship.
+• External factors (e.g., pandemics, political instability) are not included but could impact tourism.

+# Future Improvements
+• Extend the regression model to include Safety and Cost of Living.
+• Add external datasets (e.g., GDP, exchange rates, travel warnings).
+• Create interactive dashboards using Dash or Streamlit.
+• Explore time-series trends if multi-year data becomes available.